 Festival of Lights at VanDusen Gardens

 Stroll along the lakeside, shimmering in the glow of northern lights, or wander into the lush Rose Garden, which is illuminated for a spectacular winter replica through the artistry of VanDusen’s garden stewards.

-When: November 26, 2021 to January 3, 2022
+When: November 25, 2023 to January 2, 2024

 Vancouver Christmas Market

-The popular German-style Vancouver Christmas Market is reopening at Jack Poole Plaza in downtown Vancouver on November 13th.
+The popular German-style Vancouver Christmas Market is reopening at Jack Poole Plaza in downtown Vancouver on November 16th.
 Until December 24th, the Market will feature favorite foods like pretzels, bratwurst, glühwine and more, as well as stalls of local artisanal crafts, the walk-in Christmas tree and the beloved Christmas carousel.

-When: November 13 to December 24, 2021
+When: November 16 to December 24, 2023

 Grouse Mountain’s Peak of Christmas

 Grouse Mountain’s Peak of Christmas shines bright again this year.
-There’s loads of holiday happenings on Grouse Mountain, as it turns into a magical, snow-covered winter wonderland during the Christmas season.
+There’s loads of holiday happenings on Grouse Mountain, which turns into a magical, snow-covered winter wonderland during the Christmas season.

-Take a spin on the outdoor skating rink, visit real-life reindeer and warm up with some hot chocolate inside the lodge while enjoying the city’s twinkling lights below.
+Take a spin on the outdoor 8,000 sq ft mountaintop Skating Pond and visit real-life reindeer, Dancer and Vixen.
+Then warm up with some hot chocolate inside the lodge while enjoying the city’s twinkling lights below.

 Robson Square Skating Rink

-It’s the perfect rink size for taking the wee ones ice skating for the first time, and practicing your triple axels (or crossovers), if it’s not too crowded.
-Skate rentals are on-site, and check out the cute little Zambonis that clean the ice.
-Opens December 1st
+It’s the perfect rink size for taking the littles ice skating for the first time.
+You can even practice your triple axels (or crossovers), if it’s not too crowded.
+Skate rentals are on-site (including helmets), and check out the cute little Zambonis that clean the ice.

 Winter Solstice Lantern Festival

-When: December 2021
+When: December 21, 2023

-Pin For Later
+Pin for Later

 Disclosure: The writer visited these attractions as a guest of Tourism Vancouver.
 As always, her opinions are honest and her own.